 The Sports Philanthropy Certificate program is a five-month program.
 After the residency, you will have five months to listen to onlin·e course lectures and to complete your capstone project.
 If for some reason during the five-month period you need an extension, you can request one by forwarding a letter of explanation to [email protected].
 Staff will review your request and determine if it will be granted.
 You can only receive one extension for a maximum of five months.

-All financial oblications to the George Washington University must be met to recieve a certificate.
+All financial oblications to the George Washington University must be met to receive a certificate.

 If a student withdraws from the program 30 days before the start date, we will refund 100% of the tuition minus a $100 withdrawal fee.
 If a student withdraws from the program within seven days of the start date, no refund will be given.
 If a student withdraws from the program between the 30- and seven-day timeframes, we will issue either a full credit to the program the following year or a 50% refund.

 For more information on courses, faculty, residency or other general questions, contact the Sports Philanthropy Certificate program via email